ziap/ziap/README.md

 I use C++ for computational heavy stuffs, Python for web scraping and data science, Rust for web servers and interactive applications, and JavaScript for front-end web development.

-I daily-drive Linux with a WM and do most of my work on the terminal.
+I daily-drive Linux with a window manager and do most of my work in the terminal.
 Make sure to check out my [dotfiles](https://github.com/ziap/dotfiles).

 ## 💻 Projects